apache/orc/docker/README.md

 ## Test

-To test against all of the Linux OSes against Apache's master branch:
+To test against all of the Linux OSes against Apache's main branch:

     cd docker
-    ./run-all.sh apache master
+    ./run-all.sh apache main

 Using `local` as the owner will cause the scripts to use the local repository.